lisa-lumos/git/1-add-commit-push.md

 You can have multiple commits before you push them to remote repo.

-*(This step is optional)* Set up git with user name and email (only used to track who made what changes), also enable colored output in the terminal and use textMate (need to go to TextMate preferences -> Teminal -> install shell support):
+*(This step is optional)* Set up git with user name and email (only used to track who made what changes), also enable colored output in the terminal and use textMate (need to firstly go to TextMate preferences -> Teminal -> install shell support):

 ```console
 $ git config --global user.name "my-user-name"